Dumbbell Chest Workout – Introduction

 He says that the shoulder press is more important than the bench press.

-But having said that, he goes on to give step by step instructions how to bench press.
+But having said that, he goes on to give step by step instructions how to barbell bench press.

 Start with the flat bench press.

-Move to the incline bench press afterwards.
+Move to the incline barbell bench press afterward.

-You should not need to do warm up sets after your initial warmups on the bench press.
+You should not need to do warm-up sets after your initial warmups on the bench press.

 Then, move to dips.